aiven/aiven-docs/docs/products/caching/howto/connect-redis-cli.md

 title: Connect with redis-cli
 ---

-Learn how to establish a connection to an Aiven for Caching service using the `redis-cli`.
+Learn how to establish a connection to an Aiven for Caching® service using the `redis-cli`.

 ## Variables